cristinecula/slate/source/includes/_examples.md

 This is a sample project showcasing the use of the Widgetic SDK to build a custom editor for a widget.

-Get the source-code at [https://github.com/blogvio/sample-custom-editor](https://github.com/blogvio/sample-custom-editor).
+Get the sourcecode at [https://github.com/widgetic/sample-custom-editor](https://github.com/widgetic/sample-custom-editor).

 ## Building a custom CMS